0-5788719150923125/vtx/README.md

 "Go play in the lab."

-# Goals
+# Synopsis

-Our goal is to make the simplest, most basic framework for building robots.
-It's an opinionated approach.
+A simple, opinionated framework for human cloning experiments.

 # API